 Hang Out Yoga

 An Unclear History

 Using props in Yoga was popularised by the late and great yoga master B.K.S.
 Iygengar.
-Of course, there would have been yogis hanging upside down from trees and other devices hundreds if not thousands of years ago, but Mr. Iyengar when teaching his students really pioneered and encouraged a practice that included many different types of props such as blocks, belts, straps, ropes, and chairs as well as improvised inversion slings.
+Of course, there would have been other yogis hanging upside down from trees and other devices thousands of years ago, but Mr. Iyengar really pioneered a practice that included many different types of props such as blocks, straps, ropes, and chairs as well as improvised inversion slings when teaching his students.

-By 2011, in the UK, Richard Holroyd founded Aerial Yoga London, pioneering and developing a deeper yogic understanding of the practice over several years before moving to India in October 2017 and now living in Lithuania continuing its evolution there as Teaching Aerial Yoga.
-This form of Aerial Yoga follows more in the Hatha & Iyengar tradition and has a spiritual element rather than exercise focus.
+By 2011, in the UK, Richard Holroyd founded Aerial Yoga London, pioneering and developing a deeper understanding of the practice over several years before moving to India in October 2017 and now Lithuania to continue its evolution there.

+Hang Out Yoga